-Not only that, but their tuna is sooooo GOOD!
-With no added oil or fillers, the tuna is fresh, tender and flavorful.
-And because the tuna itself has such a bold taste, and plenty of it’s own natural fats, there’s really no need to add oil to this salad.
-The red wine vinegar and caper brine bring the perfect balance of acidity without any need to add an oil.
+Not only that, but their tuna is so GOOD!
+With no added oil or fillers, the tuna is fresh, tender, and flavorful.
+And because the tuna itself has such a bold taste, and plenty of its own natural fats, there’s really no need to add oil to this salad.
+The red wine vinegar and caper brine bring the perfect balance of acidity without any need to add oil.

-You can get creative, and change up the veggies if you’d like too.
+You can get creative, and change up the veggies if you’d like to.
 There’s no need to be tied to the ones I included.
 Leave out or add in whatever you like.
 It’s super versatile.
-For example, one time, I left out the cucumbers and artichokes, and topped the salad with a beautiful poached egg.
+For example, one time, I left out the cucumbers and artichokes and topped the salad with a beautifully poached egg.
 When that warm, heavenly egg yolk began to run down over everything, it was AMAZING.
 And still zero Points.

 Loaded with fiber, protein, and Omega 3’s this healthy, mayo-free tuna salad is not only healthy and delicious, but it’s perfect for meal prep, as the flavors of the salad get even better the next day.
 So you might want to consider doubling the recipe and packing yourself a few extra for the week!